conbench/conbench/benchadapt/python/README.md

 benchmarks, transforms the results, and stores them in a `.results` attribute of the instance.
-It does not post them, so is useful for looking at results interactively before sending them. `.publish_results()` takes the results from the `.results` attribute and posts them to a Conbench server.
+It does not post them, so is useful for looking at results interactively before sending them. `.publish_results()` takes the results from the `.results` attribute and posts them to a Conbench API.

 The whole instance also has a `__call__()` method defined so it can be called like a function that both runs and publishes, so a somewhat minimal script for running